MicrosoftDocs/azure-ai-docs/articles/search/search-pagination-page-layout.md

 # Shape search results or modify search results composition

 This article explains search results composition in Azure AI Search and how to work with results in your apps.
 Search results are returned in a query response.
-The structure of a response is determined by parameters in the query itself.
+The shape of a response is determined by parameters in the query itself.
+These parameters include:

-Search results include top-level fields such as count and optional semantic ranking-related elements such as `answers`, but most of the response consists of matching documents in a values array.

-For search results composition, parameters on the query determine:

 + Number of matches found in the index (`count`)
 + Number of matches returned in the response (50 by default, configurable through `top`) or per page (`skip` and `top`)